squeek502/ryanliptak.com/posts/every-rc-exe-bug-quirk-probably.md

 // ...
 ```

-This `CreateDialogParamW` call will fail with `The specified resource name cannot be found in the image file` because it will attempt to look for a menu resource with an integer ID of `2899`.
+This `CreateDialogParamW` call will fail with `The specified resource name cannot be found in the image file` because when loading the dialog, it will attempt to look for a menu resource with an integer ID of `2899`.

 If we add such a `MENU` to the `.rc` file: